animal-tree/Writing-stuff/AnxiousAdditions.md

 #### [All-science-reduces-to-the-sensory.md](All-science-reduces-to-the-sensory.md)

-Within causality there are three ways two explain the origin of something.
+Within causality there are three ways to explain the origin of something.

 1. "Turtles-all-the-way-down"
 2. Cyclicality